State governance

 The left resists in five municipalities of more than 100,000 inhabitants that clash with the regional government of the popular

-MadridOf the 179 municipalities in the Community of Madrid, 114, almost 64% of the total, are governed by the PP. The percentage increases if we focus on the 37 with the largest population.
-70% of municipalities with more than 20,000 inhabitants are tinged blue.
-The Isabel Díaz Ayuso effect caused the left to even lose some of its strongholds in the south of Madrid, traditionally called the red belt, in the last local elections of 2023, as is the case of Móstoles and Leganés – second and fourth most populous cities.
-The Popular Party also snatched Alcalá de Henares and Alcobendas from the PSOE – third and tenth, located to the east and north, respectively.
+MadridOf the 179 municipalities in the Community of Madrid, 114, almost 64% of the total, are governed by the PP. The percentage increases if we focus on the 37 with the largest populations.
+70% of the municipalities with more than 20,000 inhabitants are tinged blue.
+The Isabel Díaz Ayuso effect caused the left to even lose some of its strongholds in southern Madrid, traditionally called the red belt, in the last local elections of 2023, as is the case with Móstoles and Leganés –second and fourth most populated cities–.
+The popular party also snatched Alcalá de Henares and Alcobendas from the PSOE –third and tenth, located to the east and north, respectively.

 Cargando